ckaestne/seai/README.md

 ## Course content

+For a description of topics covered and course structure, see [learning goals](https://github.com/ckaestne/seai/blob/S2020/learning_goals.md).

 The course content evolves from semester to semester.
 Below is the schedule from the initial Fall 2019 offering.
 See also [Summer 2020](https://ckaestne.github.io/seai/S2020) and [Fall 2020](https://ckaestne.github.io/seai/F2020).